Drew Brees: San Diego Chargers (2001–2005)

-2001 NFL Draft
+2001 NFL draft

-Brees's college success led to projections that he would be a mid–late first-round draft pick in the 2001 NFL Draft, but he slipped due to concerns about his relatively short stature for a professional quarterback (6'), a perceived lack of arm strength, and a sense that he had succeeded in college in a spread offense.
+Brees's college success led to projections that he would be a mid–late first-round draft pick in the 2001 NFL draft, but he slipped due to concerns about his relatively short stature for a professional quarterback (6'0), a perceived lack of arm strength, and a sense that he had succeeded in college in a spread offense.
 Brees was the second quarterback selected in the 2001 NFL Draft behind Michael Vick of Virginia Tech.
 He was chosen by the San Diego Chargers with the first pick of the second round with the 32nd overall pick.
 San Diego originally had the first pick in that draft, but traded it to Atlanta (who drafted Vick) in return for the fifth pick of the first round with which San Diego drafted LaDainian Tomlinson.

 Early career

 In his rookie season, Brees was the backup quarterback to Doug Flutie, who started all 16 games that season.
 Brees played in his first professional game on November 4, 2001, against the Kansas City Chiefs in Week 8.
 He came into the game to relieve Flutie, who had suffered a concussion.
 He finished with 221 passing yards and his first career passing touchdown, a 20-yard pass to Freddie Jones.
 The game against the Chiefs was Brees's lone appearance as a rookie.

-On August 19, 2002, he was named the starter for the 2002 season over Doug Flutie.
-Brees started all 16 games for the Chargers.
+On August 19, 2002, Brees was named the starter for the 2002 season over Doug Flutie.
+He started all 16 games for the Chargers.
 The season started off well for the Chargers with a 6–1 start, but faded down the stretch with a 2–7 record over the last nine games to finish 8–8.
 He finished the 2002 season with 3,284 passing yards, 17 touchdowns, and 16 interceptions.

 In Week 4 of the 2003 season, Brees recorded a 21-yard touchdown reception on a pass thrown by LaDainian Tomlinson in the 34–31 overtime loss to the Oakland Raiders.
 After a disappointing 1–7 start to the 2003 season, Brees was replaced by Flutie, though he regained the job by Week 15.
 In 11 games, he finished with 2,108 passing yards, 11 touchdowns, and 15 interceptions.